paurea/dumprsync/README.md

 The backup system consists of three scripts (under ./scripts) and some configuration files (under ./systemd).
-Even though it is implemented using systemd, it should be trivial to run the commands from crontab or to use any other method with very little change (change the systemd-cat in the script to whatever logging the sytem uses)
+Even though it is implemented using systemd, it should be trivial to run the commands from crontab or to use any other method with very little change (change the systemd-cat in the script to whatever logging the sytem uses).

 The main script is scripts/dumpme.
 Dumpme takes a snapshot of the root of the origin system (MAIN) and creates a directory under the dump filesystem